davosmith/moodle-block_dndupload/README.txt

 ==Changes==

-2012-01-29 - Fixed error when uploading files if site default resource display is 'popup' 2012-01-16 - Finish/Danish translations from Paul Nijbakker 2012-01-12 - Now saves 'userid' in file database entry, so uploaded files appear in 'recent files' in file picker (thanks to Steve Miley)
+2012-07-02 - Prevent block from installing on Moodle 2.3 site 2012-01-29 - Fixed error when uploading files if site default resource display is 'popup' 2012-01-16 - Finish/Danish translations from Paul Nijbakker 2012-01-12 - Now saves 'userid' in file database entry, so uploaded files appear in 'recent files' in file picker (thanks to Steve Miley)